Course overview

 Green economy and the vision of a carbon neutral world in 2050 is not only a political vision, but must be supported with new technology development through sustainable innovation.

 This course is for graduates that belong to the future economy and covers contemporary issues of innovation.
-You focus on the some of the key attributes for businesses such as frugal innovation, new product development and operations management.
+You focus on some of the key attributes for businesses such as frugal innovation, new product development and operations management.

 Course details